jaimiles23/Priceonomics_Data_Puzzle/README.md

 Thankfully, priceonomics also included the number of reviews that each listing has.
 Below is a scatterplot of each Indianapolis unit price vs number of reviews.
 ![.](https://user-images.githubusercontent.com/50056791/86526191-7ac56880-be45-11ea-8a72-f72ae9a22816.png)

+The graph shows that prices above $1,000 USD have 0 reviews.
+If we consider reviews to be a proxy variable for visits, we can assume that these units do not constitute normal treefortBnb experiences.
+Of course, Treefort BnB is fictional to begin with and none of the data is a "real" experience.
+However, it was a useful exercise to demonstrate how a single measure of central tendency can tell a misleading story (: